 Josephine is an experienced English teacher and school entrance tutor.
 Here, she provides 6 clear steps that will allow pupils to breakdown the complex language of the 19th Century novel, which will stand 13 Plus scholarship candidates in good stead.

 One of the key aspects of interpreting a text is to be able to write confidently about meanings and how they are created.
-With 19 century texts this becomes more difficult as the language and sentence construction are more complex and often different to modern day language.
+With 19th century texts, this becomes more difficult as the language and sentence construction are more complex and often different to modern-day language.

 Students can often write about figurative language but can miss the wider and more important themes that underpin the whole of a novel.

-Here, I provide a method that allows pupils to open up the language, simplify and summarise it.
+Here, I provide a method that allows pupils to open up the language in a passage, simplify and summarise it.
 Exposure to the method widens vocabulary and increases critical engagement in the text.
+This is key to preparing for 13 Plus English papers (both standard and Scholarship).

 Let’s look at Nicholas Nickleby by Charles Dickens.
 This extract is taken from Chapter 2.
 It highlights important themes and meanings conveyed through the narrative voice.